-Supplementary feed for normal health, functionality and mobility of horse´s and dog´s joints.
+Supplementary feed for normal wellbeing, functionality and mobility of horse´s and dog´s joints.
 Complements nutrients that help the joints to stay happy and functional even at high strain.

 Joint Force Curcumin + HA contains 100% vegetable based glucosamine, chondroitin sulfate, patented Longvida Curcumin, hyaluronic acid and pinch of love .

-- Chondroitin sulphate and glucosamine are an important part of joint tissues and have a significant effect on joint health and mobility.
+- Chondroitin sulphate and glucosamine are an important part of joint tissues and have a significant effect on joint performance and mobility.